sjbrown/togetherness/README.md

 with a name that's unique to your object.

 Inside the script, there must be one JavaScript object whose name matches that `data-namespace` value.
-This object uses 2 specially-named keys to integrate with the main web UI:
+This object uses a specially-named key, "menu", to integrate with the main web UI:
-`menu` and `initialize`.

 ```xml